Welcome to Adult Children of Alcoholics & Dysfunctional Families

 Diversity in ACA

-ACA is an inclusive organisation open to all affected by family dysfunction.
+Adult Children of Alcoholics & Dysfunctional Families (ACA) is an inclusive organisation open to all affected by family dysfunction.
 It strives to create an atmosphere that reflects the diverse communities it serves.
-To that end, ACA fully supports people experiencing additional identity-based trauma to explore common experiences and recover together the freedom to be their full authentic selves.
+To that end, ACA fully supports people experiencing additional identity-based trauma to explore common experiences and recover together the freedom to be their full, authentic selves.
 The only requirement for membership in ACA is a desire to recover from the effects of growing up in an alcoholic or otherwise dysfunctional family.

 Back to top